PRiME-project/PRiMEStereoMatch/README.md

 * All stages of the algorithm are developed in both C++ and OpenCL.
 	* C++ parallelism is introduced via the POSIX threads (pthreads) library.
 Disparity level parallelism, enabling up to 64 concurrent threads, is supported.
-	* OpenCL parallelism is inherent through the concurrent execution of kernels on the OpenCL-compatible device.
+	* OpenCL parallelism is inherent through the concurrent execution of kernels on an OpenCL-compatible device.
 The optimum level of parallelism will be device-specific.
 * Support for live video disparity estimation using the OpenCV VideoCapture interface as well as standard static image computation.
 * Embedded support for experimentation with the OpenCV standard Semi-Global Block Matching (SGBM) algorithm.